mlochbaum/BQN/tutorial/list.md

 ⟩
 -->

 Lists are just one-dimensional arrays.
-Types are divided into *data types*, which tend to have a subject role, and *operation types*, which tend to have a role matching their type.
+These types are divided into *data types*, which correspond to a subject role, and *operation types*, which each have a matching role.
 Also, any value that's not an array, such as everything we used in the last tutorial, is called an *atom*.

 ## Arithmetic on lists